Facts: Gambling in College

 Most individuals with a gambling problem will answer yes to at least seven of these questions.

-If you think you might have a problem talk with someone you trust, and/or with a professional; contact the Health & Wellness at 862-3823 or the Counseling Center at 862-2090.
+If you think you might have a problem talk with someone you trust, and/or with a professional; contact the Health & Wellness at 862-3823 or the Psychological and Counseling Services (PACS) at 862-2090.

 Thinking about changing your gambling behavior?